kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

   <tr>
    <td>Labels and Annotations
    </td>
-   <td>Custom metadata that needs to be applied to the <code>TrainJob</code> resources: JobSet, Job, Pods.
+   <td>Custom metadata that needs to be applied to the <code>TrainJob</code> resources: JobSet, Job, and Pods.
    </td>
   </tr>
   <tr>